Course Code: GES273

 Elisabeth Swan is a Six Sigma Master Black Belt with over 20 years of experience consulting for organizations like Amazon, Charles Schwab, Burt's Bees, Microsoft, and Starwood Hotels and Resorts Worldwide.
 Swan is an accomplished consultant, designer, and executive coach with expertise in training, process-based organization design, problem-solving, and change management.
 She holds a Bachelor of Arts in English Literature from Barnard College.

-There are no pre-requisites for this course; however, it is highly recommended that you have some history of professional work experience (full-time, part-time, internship, volunteer work, etc.) to successfully complete course assignments and projects.
+There are no prerequisites for this course; however, it is highly recommended that you have some history of professional work experience (full-time, part-time, internship, volunteer work, etc.) to successfully complete course assignments and projects.
 The Lean Six Sigma Green Belt Certification requires you to complete your own real-world project and an exam to be successfully completed.
-We strongly recommend the business project be completed at your place of employment.
+It is strongly recommended that the business project be completed at your place of employment.
 Projects are subject to approval by Master Black Belt Coaches.

 The instructional materials required for this course are included in enrollment and will be available online.

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country's regulations prior to enrolling in courses that prepare for certification.

 Yes, you will be prepared for the Lean Six Sigma Green Belt Certification and be able to sit for the exam after successful completion of the course and financial obligation.

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Access to your course can take 24-48 business hours.

 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
 When you register, you'll receive six (6) months to complete the course.